minlawi/aws-ecr-private/README.md

 Login Succeeded
 </pre>

+# 3. Tag Docker Image for Amazon ECR
-# 3. This command is used to tag a Docker image with a new name, usually to prepare it for pushing to a specific Amazon Elastic Container Registry (ECR).
+This command is used to tag a Docker image with a new name, usually to prepare it for pushing to a specific Amazon Elastic Container Registry (ECR).
 ```
 docker tag yeasy/simple-web:latest 571600835849.dkr.ecr.ap-southeast-1.amazonaws.com/private-ecr:latest
 ```